This week’s ‘In the Know’ webinar took the theme of ‘Settlements’, one with strong links to history too.

 PDF downloads are also available to purchase via the GA’s shop, either as ten individual titles or as a full set (https://www.geography.org.uk/ebooks).
 These provide straightforward, accurate and trustworthy background knowledge, explanation, diagrams and glossary on topics in the geography National Curriculum so that teachers can develop their geography teaching with confidence.

-I look forward to our final webinar of the series next Thursday afternoon, which will explore ‘Grid references and map symbols’.
+Our final webinar of the series next Thursday afternoon, which will explore ‘Grid references and map symbols’, is a very practical one (you have been forewarned!).